daveisagit/blocksets/README.md

 A python package for performing set operations on layouts of _discrete space_ in any dimension.

-- **Block** is an orthogonal clump of units/pixels (_i.e. a line segment, rectangle, cuboid, hyper... you get the idea_)
+- **Block** : an orthogonal clump of unit pixels (_i.e. a line segment, rectangle, cuboid, hyper... you get the idea_)

-- **BlockSet** takes a layout and resolves it to a disjoint set of **Block**s in a consistent fashion, regardless of how the layout was composed.
+- **BlockSet** : takes a composition of the space and resolves it into a disjoint set of **Block**s in a consistent fashion.

 ## Why?

 You might choose to use a `BlockSet` instead of a `set` of tuples because the resolution/granularity is sufficiently high to warrant it.

-Or in other words, the number of pixels/points being modelled pushes the limits of the available computing power due to the expanse of the space they take up.
+Or in other words, the number of units being modelled pushes the limits of the available computing power due to the expanse of the space they take up.

 ## How?